Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 2. Non-stimulation collars

-Non-stimulation collars, sometimes called “no-shock” or “vibrating” collars, are gaining popularity as a safer and more humane alternative to traditional e-collars.
+Non-stimulation collars, often called ‘no-shock’ or ‘vibrating’ collars, are becoming popular because they are a safer and kinder option compared to traditional e-collars.
 These collars rely on vibration and/or sound to communicate with your dog and get their attention during training.
-These utilize vibration, sound, or a combination of both to get the dog’s attention.
+These use vibrations, sounds, or both to get the dog’s attention.

 Types of Non-Stimulation Collars